 Eaquals (Evaluation and Accreditation of Quality Language Services) was founded in 1991 as the European Association for Quality Language Services.
 The name was later changed to reflect Eaquals' development at global level.

-Some of the Eaquals Board of Trustees at the Annual Conference in Belfast, October 2021
+The Eaquals Board of Trustees at the Annual Conference in Venice, Italy (April 2022)